nagashree-angadi/webex-contact-center-provider-sample-code/media-service-api/dialog-connector-simulator/README.md

     - If the input mode is `dtmf`, the Client Application will wait for the DTMF input from the Caller.
     - If the input mode is `voice`, the Client Application will wait for the voice input from the Caller.
     - If the input mode is `dtmf_and_voice`, the Client Application will start streaming voice input from the Caller.
-3. On detecting voice, the Server sends a `StreamingRecognitionResult.EVENT_START_OF_INPUT` to the Client Application to indicate that the Caller is providing voice input and to stop playing the prompt.
+3. On detecting voice, the Server sends a `EVENT_START_OF_INPUT` to the Client Application to indicate that the Caller is providing voice input and to stop playing the prompt.
-4. Once the Caller finishes speaking, the Server detects silence and sends a `StreamingRecognitionResult.EVENT_END_OF_INPUT` to the Client Application to indicate that the Caller has finished speaking.
+4. Once the Caller finishes speaking, the Server detects silence and sends a `EVENT_END_OF_INPUT` to the Client Application to indicate that the Caller has finished speaking.
-5. The Server processes the Caller's request and then sends back a `StreamingAnalyzeContentResponse.VirtualAgentResult` to the Client Application with a new set of prompts, NLU data, and input mode for handling the next interactions.
+5. The Server processes the Caller's request and then sends back a `VoiceVAResponse` to the Client Application with a new set of prompts, NLU data, and input mode for handling the next interactions.

    <img src="./src/main/resources/images/VADialogConnectorSimulatorStep2.jpg" alt="Description" style="box-shadow: 5px 4px 8px rgba(0, 0, 0, 0.1); border: 1px solid #ccc; border-radius: 4px;">

 #### Step 3.
 Stop the Conversation
 1. When the conversation ends between the Caller and Virtual Agent, the Caller can disconnect the call.
-    - The Client Application sends a `StreamingAnalyzeContentRequest` to the Server Application with `EventType: CALL_END`.
+    - The Client Application sends a `StreamingAnalyzeContentRequest` to the Server Application with `EventType: SESSION_END`.
-    - `EventType: CALL_END` can be used by the Server Application to close the session with its AI Service and return a response back to the Client using `StreamingAnalyzeContentResponse`.
+    - `EventType: SESSION_END` can be used by the Server Application to close the session with its AI Service and return a response back to the Client using `VoiceVAResponse`.
 2. Similarly, the Virtual Agent can disconnect the call as well using any of the below Exit events as part of `StreamingAnalyzeContentResponse`.
     - **Call End Event**: Sent when the Server Application wants to disconnect the call from the Virtual Agent side.
     - **Agent Transfer Event**: Sent when the Virtual Agent wants to transfer the call to a human agent.